tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

     - to remember #9 is people, we could image cat people.
 That's weird, and funny so it's memorable.
   ## Remember names

+# life style supports learning
+## kill your negative self talk & ANTs
+- when you have ANT(s), automatic negative talk, your brain releases chemicals that make you feel bad.
+Moreover, your memory, learning and judgment are affected negatively.
+- identify what strain of ANT you have (mind-reading, blame, labeling, guilt, or fortune-telling) and then challenge it by talking back to it, which you can do with positive affirmations
+- with the ABRA technique, you acknowledge, breathe in, release, and align
+  - A - acknowledge ANT because what you resist persist.So acknowledging the ANT helps you to avoid having to continuously fight it.
+  - B - deep breathing helps you relax and focus
+  - R - releasing the thought helps you to release it out of your body before you spend time comtemplating it.
+  - A - align yourself back to the truth about who you are.
+Saying the opposite of the negative thought, which is simply a positive affirmation.
+- a more analytical technique from Dr. Daniel Ame requires you to ask some questions, it involves a few steps
+  - Ask yourself if the ANT is true
+  - Ask yourself if it's possible eto absolutely know that it's true
+  - Ask yourself how you react when you think that thought.
+  - Ask yourself who you would be if you didn't have that thought, how would you feel?
+  - What is the opposite of that ANT?
+What is a positive affirmation you can use?
+- contemplating your ANT(s) like this can help you see they are not truths but thoughts made up of fears, worries, or criticism.
+And, ending with the positive affirmation can help you move towards better thoughts and beliefs that help you have more happiness.

 # Continuous learning
 - [industrial logic continous learning](https://www.industriallogic.com/img/blog/2005/09/ContinuousLearning.pdf)